aiscience-22/UA_War/README.md

 ![img5.png](/Preliminary_Data_Analysis/Twitter/Resources/Images/img5.png)

-Unfortunately, the location and coordinates in twitter data do not comtain meaningfull information.
+Unfortunately, the location and coordinates in twitter data do not contain meaningful information.
 As we can see, the location input wasn't formalized and even when users filled it, they filled it with some creative description of location as "Facing West" or "The Peanut Gallery", which doesn't give precise geographic information.
 Therefore, despite that the ability to analyze the correlation between tweet sentiment and users' geographic location would be a great idea, unfortunately we cannot do this.
 The location data wasn't standardized and can only give us information about users' endless creativity.

 ![img2.png](/Preliminary_Data_Analysis/Twitter/Resources/Images/img2.png)